vbookshelf/BasicBot-Experiments/README.md

 1- Large base area (297mm x 210mm x 3mm thick MDF) to allow enough space for sensors, a micro-controller, a single-board computer, a camera and other parts to be easily installed and moved around.<br>
 2- Hardware is not screwed down to allow for easy removal or re-positioning.
 The motors and castor wheel are attached with double sided tape.
 The electronics are attached to the base with Prestick.<br>
 3- Jumper cables are used and a breadboard is attached to allow for easy connections.<br>
 4- There's no on/off switch.
-I simply pop one of the batteries in and out to start and stop the robot.
+I simply pop one of the batteries in and out to start and stop the robot.<br>
 5- The robot has two motors instead of four so the batteries last longer.<br>

 ### Robotics Resources